 These nutrients are also deposited into waterways through drainage systems.
-Due to poor sewage treatment, raw untreated sewage finds its ways into water bodies and because it is rich in nitrogen compounds such as nitrates and ammonia, it causes algal bloom.
+Due to poor sewage treatment, untreated raw sewage finds its way into water bodies, and because it is rich in nitrogen compounds such as nitrates and ammonia, it causes algal bloom.

-Water pollution, particularly the discharge of poorly treated or untreated industrial waste into waterways leads to the release of raw toxic waste into water systems and since it contains nutrients and compounds such as nitrogen, lead and phosphorus; the outcome is the dense growth of algae.
+Water pollution, particularly the discharge of poorly treated or untreated industrial waste into waterways, releases raw toxic waste into water systems.
+This wastewater contains nutrients and compounds such as nitrogen, lead, and phosphorus, eventually resulting in the dense growth of algae.

-The exceedingly high temperatures experienced due to global warming have led to rapid decomposition of the nutrients such as nitrates and ammonia, which are easier forms for bacteria to use up and grow in quantity.
+In addition, the exceedingly high temperatures experienced due to global warming have led to the rapid decomposition of nutrients such as nitrates and ammonia, which are easier forms for bacteria to use up and grow in quantity.

 Effects of Algal Bloom on Aquatic Ecosystems